stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **At Higher Levels.** If you cast this spell using 3 or more mana, then the spell's duration increases by 2 days for each additional mana.

+## Disrobe
+*2nd level Transmutation*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** 30 Feet<br>
+**Components:** V, S*<br>
+**Duration:** Instantaneous

+The creature's clothing, including undergarments, belts, and footwear, loosen and fall off its body, leaving it naked.
+Nonmagical jewelry, including rings, earrings, and necklaces also fall, sliding off as if covered in grease.
+Objects that are held remain in the creature's grasp, as well as magic items that are worn.

+If a target wears nonmagical armour, make a transmutation attack vs its Dexterity defense.
+On a hit, the creature becomes [flat-footed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Flatfooted/) and [staggered](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Staggered/) due to the clumsy way which their armour dangles off its body.
+These conditions persist until the armour is either donned properly or completely removed.
+It takes half the time as normal to perform either the [donning or removal](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Armour/Wearing/#donning-and-doffing-armour-suits).
+It requires a full-round action to don regular clothes.

 ## Dusk that Settles On Mud
 *2nd level Transmutation (Ritual)*<br>
 **Casting Time:** 2 Actions<br>